Graph Structure and Feature Extrapolation for Out-of-Distribution Generalization: Introduction

 \section{Introduction}

 Machine learning algorithms typically assume training and test data are independently and identically distributed (i.i.d.).
 However, distribution shift is a common problem in real-world applications, which substantially degrades model performance.
 The out-of-distribution (OOD) generalization problem deals with learning scenarios where test distributions shift from training distributions and remain unknown during the training phase.
-The area of OOD generalization has gained increasing interests over the years, and multiple OOD methods have been proposed~\cite{ganin2016domain,sun2016deep,arjovsky2019invariant,sagawa2019distributionally,krueger2021out}.
-Although both general OOD problems and graph analysis~\cite{kipf2017semi,velickovic2018graph,xu2018how,liu2021dig,gui2022flowx} have been intensively studied, graph OOD research is only in its early stage~\cite{wu2022dir, wu2022handling, zhu2021shift, bevilacqua2021size,miao2022interpretable,chen2022ciga,li2022learning,liu2022graph,gui2023joint}.
+The area of OOD generalization has gained increasing interest over the years, and multiple OOD methods have been proposed~\cite{ganin2016domain,arjovsky2019invariant,krueger2021out,gui2024active}.
+Although both general OOD problems and graph analysis~\cite{velickovic2018graph,liu2021dig,gui2022flowx,sun2024trustllm} have been intensively studied, graph OOD research is only in its early stage~\cite{wu2022dir, wu2022handling, bevilacqua2021size,gui2023joint}.
 With various applications and unique complexity, graph OOD problems call for specific solutions.
-Data augmentation (DA) methods have shown significant boost in generalization capability and performance improvement across multiple fields~\cite{shorten2019survey,zhang2017mixup,yao2022improving,park2022graph,han2022g}, creating a promising possibility for graph OOD studies.
-Currently, there lacks DA methods designed for OOD generalization on graphs.
+Data augmentation (DA) methods have shown a significant boost in generalization capability and performance improvement across multiple fields~\cite{shorten2019survey,yao2022improving,park2022graph,han2022g}, creating a promising possibility for graph OOD studies.
+Currently, environment-aware DA methods for graph OOD are under-explored.